Application and Selection Procedures

 - Step 1: Submit Application

 First, complete and submit an online application with the City and County of San Francisco.
-To do so, visit the Entry Level (Q-2) Police Officer Employment Opportunities page on the Department of Human Resources website and follow the directions.
+To do so, click here and follow the directions.

 - Step 3: Physical Ability Test (PAT)

 Candidates that pass the FrontLine National examination will be notified to take a Physical Ability Test (PAT), a pass/fail examination.

 - Step 4: Oral Interview

 The OI will assess community involvement, interest, motivation, interpersonal skills, problem-solving, oral communication skills and abilities not tested by other examination components.
 The OI score will be used to place candidates on the eligible list.

 Candidates will be notified via email of their pass/fail status on the PAT and OI.
 Those that do not pass may request another opportunity to re-take the test no sooner than 3 months from their previous attempt.

 In accordance with Civil Service Commission Rule 211.16.1, candidates may appeal the administration of the examination components.
 All appeals must be filed in writing with the Department of Human Resources within five (5) calendar days of the administration of the examination component giving rise to the appeal.
 A day that the Department of Human Resources is closed shall not be counted as the fifth (5th) calendar day.
 Appeals shall be limited as defined in Rule 211.16.1.